sofia-urosa/brain-masking/README.md

 Currently only a U-net based model is available.

-Depending on the input provided (a file or a directory), this tool will recusively look for all .nii files.
+Depending on the input provided (a file or a directory), this tool will look for all .nii files inside of a folder.
 It will save a new mask with the name name_mask.nii for each .nii file found on the path provided. and it will skip those files that end with mask.nii unless specified otherwise with the --remasking flag.